charlix/hello_world/README.md

 # hello_world
-this is a project for my git study, especially git merge and git rebase
+this is a project for my git study, especially for git merge and git rebase